petermg/TheOcularMigraineMCP/metadata/README.md

 `collector-diagnostics.json` is generated alongside the index on every collector run.
-It records whether SideQuest/OculusDB/Meta Store discovery succeeded, the Meta IDs discovered from SideQuest and the configured Meta Store sections, and any Meta IDs for which package-name resolution returned no package or raised an error.
+It records whether SideQuest/OculusDB/Meta Store discovery succeeded, the Meta IDs discovered from SideQuest and the configured Meta Store sections, package-name lookups that returned no result or raised an error, and any package aliases/conflicts discovered when a third-party or historical mapping differs from Meta's current Android binary package.
 This file is intended for diagnosing coverage holes such as a current Store app that never receives an `apps/<package>.json` record; it is not consumed by the Android app.

+Current SideQuest and Meta Store IDs are validated against Meta's own Android binary package lookup.
+Successful validations are retained in the aggregate index with `metaPackageVerified: true` and `packageSourceHints`; those collector-only fields are omitted from the compact runtime package files.
+If Meta reports a different current package, the official package becomes canonical while historical or third-party package aliases are retained and receive the same official metadata/artwork.
+This preserves compatibility with older installed builds without allowing a stale third-party package mapping to block the current official package.

+Meta Store enumeration is page-resilient: each failed page is retried with backoff, and a persistent section/page failure is recorded in diagnostics without discarding IDs already discovered from other sections/pages.
+A transient Meta HTTP failure therefore no longer collapses a partially successful Store crawl to zero IDs.

 The SideQuest collector request deliberately sends `Origin: https://sidequestvr.com`, matching the browser-origin requirement of the current SideQuest search endpoint.
 SideQuest remains the preferred